 Camel milk has also been proven to be more beneficial than cow milk.
 Camel milk can be found in supermarkets in the UK, UAE, Somalia, Saudi Arabia, Mauritania, and the United States.

 Nutritional Value of Camel Milk

-Camel milk has enough nutrients to sustain a person through the day, many days at a time.
+Camel milk has enough nutrients to get you through the day.
 In many countries, camel milk is given to babies suffering from malnutrition to help boost their immune systems and provide them with the vitamins necessary for survival.
-When comparing camel milk to other kinds of milk such as cow, buffalo and ewe milk, camel milk has a fat concentration containing fewer short-chained fatty acids.
+When comparing camel milk to other kinds of milk such as cow, buffalo and ewe milk, camel milk has

 The amount of cholesterol in camel milk is significantly lower than that of cow or goat milk.
 The nutritional value of camel milk goes beyond that.
 Camel milk contains:

 3x higher in vitamin C than cow's milk

 10 times higher in iron than cow’s milk

 It’s no wonder the Bedouin, Nomad and Pastoral cultures got so much use out of camel milk many centuries ago.
 Compared to cow’s milk, camel milk is also high in unsaturated fatty acids and B vitamins but lower in vitamin A and B2.
 Aside from the genetic makeup of camel milk, there are many uses and how civilizations across the world have benefitted from it for centuries.